 Are you looking for guidance materials when registering for certification?

 The following guidance materials could be of use for you when registering for certification.

-- Take a look at the 1 pager Quick Start Guide Registration for retailers, where the main steps of the certification registration process are explained.
+- Take a look at the 1-pager Quick Start Guide Registration for retailers, where the main steps of the certification registration process are explained.

 - Do you feel you can still use some additional support?
 Here is the link to our video tutorials on the certification registration process.
 The videos will guide you in detail through each step of the certification registration process.

-- On the 18th of October, the Rainforest Alliance organized a global onboarding webinar: Extending Certification to Retail & Foodservice companies.
+- On 18th October, 2022 the Rainforest Alliance organized a global onboarding webinar: Extending Certification to Retail & Foodservice companies.
 This webinar guided participants through all the steps of RACP (the Rainforest Alliance Certification Platform) that are necessary to get your certification license, and also touched on verification levels and audits, seal use, SD and SI and traceability.
 You can watch the recording here.